sffjunkie/rich-ascii/README.md

 └─────┴──────┴─────────────────────────────┴─────┴──────┴────────────────────────────────────────────┘
 ```

-If passed with the flag `--aliases` then the table will be displayed with a row for each character
-including a list of the aliases for the character.
+If passed with the flag `--aliases` then the table will be displayed with a row for each character including a list of its aliases.

 ```
 ASCII Code Points